chris9692/data-integration-library/docs/concepts/work-unit.md

 # Work Unit

-A time partition and an activation unit make work unit.
-DIL maintains execution state including watermarks for each work unit.
+A time partition and an activation unit make a work unit.
+DIL maintains execution states, including watermarks, for each work unit.

-"Time" watermarks can generate partitions.
+A "time" watermark can generate partitions.
 Time partitions are defined by [ms.watermark](../parameters/ms.watermark.md) and [ms.work.unit.partition](../parameters/ms.work.unit.partition.md).